 A small fiber is inserted into the varicose vein to shine infrared light onto the inside walls of the blood vessel.
 The unhealthy vein will contract and eventually close.
 As the vein seals shut, blood is redirected to nearby functioning blood vessels.
 Eventually, the sealed vein will dissolve and be absorbed into the body.
 The precise laser technology allows for targeted treatment and minimal pain.
 The procedure takes a maximum of two hours, and you will be awake the whole time.

 EVLT is a safe, reliable alternative to more invasive surgical procedures.
 The healing process takes 2-3 weeks, during which you will be able to walk normally.
 Located in the Kansas City area, we will help you decide on the best treatment and recovery plan for your situation.

-Radio Frequency Energy
+Radio Frequency Energy (EVRFA)

 Pre and Post Op Instructions

 Do not eat or drink anything 8 hours before the procedure.

 Please inform us on the use of any anti-coagulants (blood thinners).
 Continue taking your normal dose of your medication before and after your procedure unless specifically asked to hold medication by Dr. Darling.
 These medications usually do not affect the procedure.

 If you need anti-anxiety medication, or IV sedation for the procedure please ask Dr. Darling.
 We wish for you to be comfortable during the procedure.

 Wear loose fitting clothing as this will help getting dressed with bandages on your leg.
 We will provide you with shorts or a surgical gown for the procedure.